imperva/dsfkit/README.md

       </td>
       <td>Lab/POC
       </td>
-      <td>A DSF deployment with a Hub HADR, a GW, federation, networking and onboarding of a MySQL DB.
+      <td>A DSF deployment with a Hub HADR, a Gateway, federation, networking and onboarding of a MySQL DB.
       </td>
       <td><a href="https://github.com/imperva/dsfkit/tree/1.3.6/examples/poc/hadr_deployment/hadr_deployment.zip">hadr_deployment.zip</a>
       </td>